-- 472 (1) For any new development over 2,000 square metres of floor area in any DD, DH, CEN-2, CEN-1, COR, HR-2, or HR-1 zone, the applicant shall be required to provide incentive or bonus zoning. - (2) For any development agreement in accordance with Policies CH-7, ED-6, F-4, F-5, UD-13, IM-37, IM-38, IM-39, IM-40, IM-41, IM-42, IM-43, IM-44, IM-45, or IM-46 of the Regional Centre Secondary Municipal Planning Strategy, the applicant shall provide incentive or bonus zoning. - (3) Where an applicant is required to provide incentive or bonus zoning in accordance with either Subsection 472(1) or Subsection 472(2), public benefits shall be provided as per the requirements of Section 479. - (4) Where an applicant provides incentive or bonus zoning in accordance with Subsection 472(1), the Development Officer may require the applicant to enter into an incentive or bonus zoning agreement. - (5) Where an applicant provides incentive or bonus zoning in accordance with Subsection 472(2), an incentive or bonus zoning agreement shall be required. - (6) Where an incentive or bonus zoning agreement is required under Subsections 472(4) or 472(5), no development permit shall be issued until the agreement is executed by all the parties and filed in the Provincial Land Registration Office.
+- 472 (1) For any new development over 2,000 square metres of floor area in any DD, DH, CEN-2, CEN-1, COR, HR-2, or HR-1 zone, the applicant shall be required to provide incentive or bonus zoning. - (2) For any development agreement in accordance with Policies CH-7, ED-6, F-4, F-5, UD-13, IM-37, IM-38, IM-39, IM-40, IM-41, IM-42, IM-43, IM-44, IM-45, or IM-46 of the Regional Centre Secondary Municipal Planning Strategy, the applicant shall provide incentive or bonus zoning. - (3) Where an applicant is required to provide incentive or bonus zoning in accordance with either Subsection 472(1) or Subsection 472(2), public benefits shall be provided as per the requirements of Section 479. - (4) Where an applicant provides incentive or bonus zoning in accordance with Subsection 472(1), the Development Officer may require the applicant to enter into an incentive or bonus zoning agreement. - (5) Where an applicant provides incentive or bonus zoning in accordance with Subsection 472(2), the Development Officer may require the applicant to enter into an incentive or bonus zoning agreement (RC-Jul 12/22;E-Aug 22/22). - Where an incentive or bonus zoning agreement is required under Subsections 472(4) or 472(5), no development permit shall be issued until the agreement is executed by all the parties and filed in the Provincial Land Registration Office.